smllb/Battlefield1-Tool/README.md

 This panel was meant to be used mostly with the Medic class and 2 healing items in an assault-like gameplay, but by disabling the DoubleHeal option the panel can be used with any class in the game.

--User can enable or disable the following functions:
+User can enable or disable the following functions:

  * AutoWalk - Will press W and hold till the user press W again or hold the key manually.
  * AutoSpot - For each click, a Q will be spammed for a few seconds so the enemies can be spotted easily.